-Upon receipt of the breach details from the procuring agency, the EO will acknowledge receipt of the matter.
+Upon receipt of the breach details from the procuring agency, the Executive Officer (EO) of the QGP Compliance Branch will acknowledge receipt of the matter.

 The EO will review the investigation conducted by the procuring agency using a quality assurance (QA) checklist to ensure compliance with the investigation process.
 If the EO identifies any deficiencies in the process, the matter will be referred back to the procuring agency for remedial action(s).